aggdivya09/Jumanji-When-The-Drums-Begin/README.md

 The intention was to keep the interface visually rich while maintaining a simple interaction pattern for the user.

+### 6. Testing & Refinement

+The website was tested for:

+- Correct layout and positioning
+- Working navigation and interactions
+- Proper popup and hover effects
+- Consistent styling and asset loading

 ---

 ## 🏗️ Technology Stack